andrew/ultimate-awesome/README.md

 - [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.
 - [awesome-coldfusion](https://github.com/seancoyne/awesome-coldfusion) - A curated list of awesome ColdFusion frameworks, libraries and software.
 - [awesome-cultural-nlp](https://github.com/simran-khanuja/awesome-cultural-nlp) - Resources for cultural NLP research.
-- [awesome-telegram-bots](https://github.com/telegram-bot-sdk/awesome-telegram-bots) - Awesome Telegram Bots built with Telegram Bot SDK!.
 - [ultimate-flutter-resources](https://github.com/yassine-bennkhay/ultimate-flutter-resources) - A collection of Flutter learning content: YouTube channels, blogs, articles, docs, tutorials, and much more.
 - [awesome-opensource-school](https://github.com/zefanja/awesome-opensource-school) - Awesome free and open source software (FOSS) for schools.
 - [deep-learning-resources](https://github.com/datascienceid/deep-learning-resources) - A curated list of deep learning resources books, courses, papers, libraries, conferences, sample code, and many more.
-- [awesome-code-agents](https://github.com/euniai/awesome-code-agents) - A living collection of frontier research on code agents, from the code we build to the worlds we act in.
 - [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.
 - [awesome-nutrient](https://github.com/pspdfkit/awesome-nutrient) - A collection of awesome things regarding Nutrient ecosystem.
 - [Awesome-ZKP-Security](https://github.com/StefanosChaliasos/Awesome-ZKP-Security) - A curated list of awesome security resources for ZK.